shortlist-digital/tapestry-lite/readme.md

 }
 ```

 These components will match the default WordPress permalink routes for each page type. e.g. `/2017/12/08/a-post-slug`.
-You can override these default routes by adding a `routes` array to your config.

-Each route requires a `path` and a `component`, to access data from WordPress pass in an `endpoint`
+These default components are a simple way to connect a WordPress instance to your React application, to control the routing schema completely you can add a `routes` array to your config.
+Each route requires a `path` and a `component` for a static page, to access data from WordPress pass in an `endpoint`

 ```js
 import Post from './components/post'